-PLTW-Medical Interventions (14299G1003) Fee Required
+PLTW-Medical Interventions (14299G1003) Fee Required Year-long / 1 credit Grades 11-12

 Prerequisite: Successful completion of the Principles of Biomedical Sciences class, Human Body Systems, or instructor approval.

 In the Medical Interventions course, students will investigate the variety of interventions involved in the prevention, diagnosis and treatment of diseases as they follow the lives of a fictitious family.
 Thus, this course explores the design and development of various medical interventions, including vascular stents, DNA analysis, cancer treatment, cochlear implants, and prosthetic limbs.
 In addition, students review the history of organ transplants and gene therapy.
 Additionally, students will experience cutting-edge medical developments through current technology and scientific literature.